lissarubi/markpdf/README.md

 `markpdf myExemple.md`

+## Using Themes

-To use a personalizated theme, append your theme file name.
+To use a personalizated theme, append your theme file name with the `-f` or `--format` argument, like:

+`markpdf myExemple.md -t myTheme.css`

+or

-`markpdf myExemple.md myTheme.css`
+`markpdf myExemple.md --theme myTheme.css`

+## specificalling PDF size (like A4, A5,etc)

+If you want to define a specifically format, like A3, A2,etc (the default is A4), put it in the arguments with `-f` or `--format`, like:

+`markpdf myExemple.md -f A5 `

+or

+`markpdf myExemple.md --format A5 `

 ## Themes